 Four robots equipped with artificial intelligence were tested in a Chinese robot combat competition, engaging in kickboxing bouts until a single winner was ultimately declared the champion.

-According to a May 26 report from the state-owned Global Times, the World Robot Competition Mecha Fighting Series featured four robots constructed by the China-based company Unitree, which were operated by human controllers.
-These robots competed across three two-minute rounds, with the victors being determined based on a points-based scoring system.
+According to a May 26 report from the state-owned Global Times, human controllers operated four robots built by the China-based company Unitree in the World Robot Competition Mecha Fighting Series.
+The robots competed across three two-minute rounds, with victors determined by a points-based scoring system.

-Chen Xiyun, a member of the Unitree team, explained that the robots engage in combat through a “human-machine collaborative” approach, in which the machines are pre-trained with combat techniques, but their actions are ultimately directed by a human operator.
+Chen Xiyun, a member of the Unitree team, explained that the robots fight using a “human-machine collaborative” approach, where machines pre-train with combat techniques but a human operator ultimately directs their actions.

-Advancement to the next match was granted to the team that accumulated the highest number of points over the course of three rounds.
-A head punch was assigned a value of one point, while a head kick earned three points.
-A deduction of five points was applied if a robot fell, and a ten-point penalty was enforced if the robot remained down for more than eight seconds.
+The team that accumulated the highest number of points over three rounds advanced to the next match.
+Judges assigned one point for a head punch and three points for a head kick.
+They deducted five points if a robot fell and enforced a ten-point penalty if the robot stayed down for more than eight seconds.

 AI Employed to Train Robots in Real Combat Techniques

-While the event was being livestreamed on the state broadcaster CCTV, it was stated by Unitree director Wang Qixin that “AI technology was employed to enable the robots to learn.”
+While CCTV livestreamed the event, Unitree director Wang Qixin stated that “AI technology enabled the robots to learn.”

-He explained that the initial process involves motion capture being conducted using professional combat athletes.
-Using the data collected from their movements, the robot is then trained to replicate those actions within a virtual environment.
+He explained that professional combat athletes initially conduct motion capture.
+Using the data collected from their movements, trainers then teach the robot to replicate those actions within a virtual environment.

 In one of the event’s opening bouts, a robot wearing pink headgear faced off against an opponent in black headgear.
-Following a series of occasionally misdirected punches and kicks, the robot in black became the first to be knocked down after attempting a kick and losing its balance.
+After throwing a series of occasionally misdirected punches and kicks, the robot in black became the first to fall when it lost its balance while attempting a kick.

 Nevertheless, the robot outfitted in black made a strong comeback in the third round by delivering a front kick that resulted in a knockdown of its pink-clad opponent.
 A second knockdown occurred when the black robot leaped onto the pink one, pinning it down to secure the victory.

-The robots dressed in pink and red were both eliminated from the competition, resulting in the black-clad and green-armored bots advancing to face each other in the final match.
-In the end, the robot in black was named the champion after achieving a higher score than its rival.
+The robots dressed in pink and red both lost in the competition, allowing the black-clad and green-armored bots to advance and face each other in the final match.
+In the end, the robot in black won the championship by scoring higher than its rival.

-A separate event featuring full-sized robots has reportedly been scheduled to take place in December in Guangdong Province, located in southern China.
+Organizers have reportedly scheduled a separate event featuring full-sized robots for December in Guangdong Province, southern China.